The Benson Designs Story.

-BensonDesigns started in 2010 in my bedroom at my parents’ house with a second hand vinyl cutter and heat press.
-I started out by doing heat transfers and vinyl decals as a hobby mainly for friends and family with no real intention on doing much more.
+BensonDesigns started in 2010 in my bedroom at my parents’ house with a second-hand vinyl cutter and a heat press.
+I started out by doing heat transfers and vinyl decals as a hobby mainly for friends and family with no real intention of doing much more.
 Fast forward a few years, now in my own house and my operation taking up my basement that I have outgrown in just a few short months.
-Growing a hobby into a business in the last two years from a few dollars in my bank account to sales nearly reaching $100,000; which is still hard to wrap my head around while working a full time job.
-BensonDesigns offers a wide range of service from vinyl decals to custom one of a kind, decorated apparel and promotional products.
+Growing a hobby into a business in the last two years from a few dollars in my bank account to sales nearly reaching $100,000; which is still hard to wrap my head around while working a full-time job.
+BensonDesigns offers a wide range of service from vinyl decals to custom one of a kind, decorated apparel, and promotional products.

 What was your biggest hurdle in getting started?

 There is more than one but the one that stands out the most to me is time.
 I’ve felt I was good at managing time but as the business began to grow I soon realized there are only so many hours in a day.
 Not spending as much time with my family has been hard, but because of their consent support and understanding, I’ve been able to achieve each goal I have set for my business.